akaligo/akaligo.github.io/_pages/nea.md

 ## Weather

-Even if you are from Phoenix or New Orleans or Tampa, you will not be ready for the heat.
+Even if you are from Phoenix or New Orleans or Tampa, you will not be ready for the heat and humidity.
 My mother, who grew up in Florida and has lived her whole adult life in Alabama, said it was hotter than anything she's experienced in the States.

 Carry an umbrella.
 You'll be coming at the beginning of the rainy season, but the umbrella is mostly for the sun.
 You don't want to be in a tropical monsoon with an umbrella anyway.
 Umbrellas are better than hats because you can angle them and they don't hold heat on your head the same as a hat.